 - Adyen asynchronously checks if there are verification requirements that your user must fulfill.

-- If the verification fails, retry by providing new or revised legal entity information.
-Users can also provide additional documents.
+- If the verification fails, user can fix the issues by providing new or updated data.

 If the verification is successful, the user is allowed to use the capability.